|

 If yes, go ahead.
 If no, suspect a false

-self is in charge.
+self is controlling them.
 See

 this